sweetenmn/GenericRPG/README.md

-# Roguelike
+# GenericRPG
-Created by Joseph Benton for Scalable Software Design and Development
+Created by Joseph Benton, Devin Henderson, and Marina Sweeten for Scalable Software Design and Development Forked from Joseph's Roguelike game

+Create a new Hero or load one after saving

 Click and drag to pan camera

-Click attack to attack all adjacent squares
+Click attack or use shift key to enter combat with a monster

-Click wait to pass your turn and let AIs move